stephanbcbauer/standards.catena-x.github.io/docs/internal/how-to-onboard-teams-in-hotel-budapest.md

 ---
+title: How to onboard teams in Hotel Budapest
 slug: /how-to-onboard-teams-in-hotel-budapest
 ---

-# How to onboard teams in 'Hotel Budapest'

-These guide is
-**only for those who operate the environment**
+**This guide is only for those who operate the environment**

 ## Which channel can/should be used to ask for onboarding
 Teams-channel [CX - CoP DevSecOps](https://teams.microsoft.com/l/channel/19%3a9a3c4a05a3514d07b973c13e7b468709%40thread.tacv2/CX%2520-%2520CoP%2520DevSecOps?groupId=17b1a2dc-67fb-4a49-a2ed-dd1344321439&tenantId=1ad22c6d-2f08-4f05-a0ba-e17f6ce88380)

 If the link doesn't work for you try: "Communities of Practices" → "hidden Channels" → "CX - CoP DevSecOps" in your Catena-X Teams.

 ## What we need from a team member
 who wants to login to GitHub Catena-X and deploy

 1. **GitHub user**